AbdulJabbaar/CongestionTaxCalculator/README.md

 # Congestion Tax Calculator

 ## Getting started
-CongestionTaxCalculator follows the principle of domain-driven design (DDD) and clean architecture.
-The solution includes various layers like Domain, Application, Infrastructure and Presentation.
-To validate the business logic, there is a UnitTest project which validate the business logic.

-This project is designed to calculate the congestion toll tax fee for vehicles with in specified city.
-Currently it is only setup with Gothenburg city, but you can add other cities like Stockholm by simply updating the seed method.

-There is no need to setup the connection string in the project.
-It is using EFCore InMemory database package.
+The CongestionTaxCalculator is designed with Domain-Driven Design (DDD) and follows the principles of Clean Architecture.
+The solution is structured into multiple layers, including Domain, Application, Infrastructure, and Presentation layers, promoting modularity and separation of concerns.

+## Features
+- Calculates congestion toll tax fees for vehicles within a specified city.
+- Currently configured for Gothenburg, with easy extensibility for additional cities, such as Stockholm, by updating the seed method.
+- In-memory database using EFCore’s InMemory package, eliminating the need for connection string configuration.

+## Testing
+### Unit Tests
+The project includes a Unit Test suite to validate business logic, ensuring reliable calculations within the Domain layer.

+### Integration Tests
+An Integration Test suite has been integrated to verify end-to-end functionality across multiple layers, emulating real-world scenarios.
+You can expand this suite with additional test scenarios to validate different cases.

 ## Prerequisites
 Install the following prerequisites: